Skip to main content

 Directed by James Cameron

 Following Ridley Scott’s profoundly chilling sci-fi horror movie Alien comes Aliens, the much more in-your-face action-packed sequel that fully capitalized on the concepts in the original film.
-When Officer Ripley (Sigourney Weaver) wakes up from hypersleep more than 50 years after her traumatizing survival in the first movie, she finds that humans have discovered their existence and want to research them with her help.
+When Officer Ripley (Sigourney Weaver) wakes up from hypersleep more than 50 years after her traumatizing survival in the first movie, she finds that humans have discovered their existence and wants to research them with her help.
 Ripley, having seen the horrible things just one of those creatures can do, suggests bombing the hell out of the species to be rid of them.
 If you’ve seen the first movie, you know just how right she is.
 Back again to deliver some awesome performances are some James Cameron familiars: Michael Biehn and Bill Paxton.
 They play two soldiers tasked with eliminating any threat posed by the xenomorphs.
-Biehn is awesome as ever, reviving his Galahad-like glory from The Terminator, and even brings his trusty shotgun along for the ride.
-Though this is a fairly scary sci-fi action thriller, Paxton is still hilarious in his performance as the gung ho and extra vocal private who quickly turns tail after facing the terrifying aliens.
+Biehn is awesome as ever, reviving his Galahad-like glory from The Terminator, and even bringing his trusty shotgun along for the ride.
+Though this is a fairly scary sci-fi action thriller, Paxton is still hilarious in his performance as the gung-ho and extra-vocal private who quickly turns tail after facing the terrifying aliens.
 “Game over, man.
 Game over!”

 Aliens (1986) Trailer #1 | Movieclips Classic Trailers